 The more we want a particular outcome from a situation, the worse our ability to convey our message becomes.
 Ironic, right?
 Sometimes I call it, “Whenever there’s money in it.”
 These are the high-stakes situations in which you need to know how to be a persuasive speaker.

 How to Be a Persuasive Speaker When You Need it Most

 But it’s no mystery.
 In previous posts, we’ve been talking about evolution and how we go into fight or flight when “there’s money in it.”
 Here’s a cool article from Olivia Mitchell talking about Old Brain.
 Here’s Paul Drury’s take on drawing a blank during an interview.

 Let’s get crystal clear here.
-When you go to the coffee shop & ask for a coffee, as long as you have 3 dollars & 93 cents you’re going to get your coffee.
-Unless the shop is part of John Sweeney’s Suspended Coffee program then you don’t even need the 3 dollars & 93 cents. 🙂 You have no fear of the outcome.
+When you go to the coffee shop & ask for a coffee, as long as you have 3 dollars & 93 cents, you’re going to get your coffee.
+Unless the shop is part of John Sweeney’s Suspended Coffee program, you don’t even need the 3 dollars & 93 cents. 🙂 You have no fear of the outcome.
 You’re going to get your coffee.

-But when you are in front of an audience you have no idea if they’re packing tomatoes.
+But when you are in front of an audience, you have no idea if they’re packing tomatoes.
 You don’t know if they’re going to hate you.
 (They’re not, by the way.)
-If you ask for a raise you don’t know if your boss is going to say, “What, that’s crazy!
+If you ask for a raise, you don’t know if your boss is going to say, “What, that’s crazy!
 Your work is fair to middling at best!”
 (It’s not.)
-You don’t know if your date is going to like you, or if the person you’ve just met will think you’re interesting.
+You don’t know if your date will like you, or if the person you’ve just met will think you’re interesting.
 You don’t know if you’re going to get the job when you’re at the interview.
 That’s what spurs our early human brain.
 Not knowing the outcome.

 How to Be a Persuasive Speaker (to get what we need out of life)

-Why do we need to learn how to be a persuasive speaker?
+Why do we need to learn how to be persuasive speakers?
 So we can get what we need out of life.

 How to be a Persuasive Speaker